klonyyy/MCUViewer-docs/documentation/VariableViewer/VariableViewer.md

 ### Plot variable list

 Plot variable list allows to add/remove variables from the plot.
-Right click to remove a varaible from the plot.
+Right click to remove a variable from the plot.
 Check/uncheck to include/exclude the variable from the plot.

 ```{note}
 Ticking the checkbox next to a variable will remove it from the sampling list only after restart.
 During acquisition it can be used to hide a particular series.